scopelemanuele/django_honeypot/README.md

 CONFIGURATION:

-The configuration is made to editing settings.py files.
+The configuration is done by editing the file settings.py file.

 Option: